 Solution 1: Delete Discord Folders

 - Navigate to the following location on your computer by opening the Windows Explorer and clicking on This PC:

-- If you are unable to see the AppData folder, you may need to turn on the option which enables you to view hidden files and folders.
+- If you are unable to see the AppData folder, you may need to turn on the option that enables you to view hidden files and folders.
 Click on the “View” tab on File Explorer’s menu and click on the “Hidden items” checkbox in the Show/hide section.
 File Explorer will show the hidden files and will remember this option until you change it again.